sangeeetttt/INV/README.md

 7. Has minor features like delete button, refresh button, logout and exit button.

 # Future goals
 This program being made of python language, has high scope as the language is still evolving.
-Features such as calculator app, signup page, dark mode etc can be added along with better Graphical Aesthetics
+Features such as calculator app, signup page, dark mode etc can be added along with better Graphical Aesthetics.